Stationary Kernels and Gaussian Processes on Lie Groups and their Homogeneous Spaces I: the compact case: Computational Techniques for Stationary Gaussian Processes

 where $t \in T$ is an element of a maximal torus conjugate to $g$.
 For a fixed identification of~$T$ with $\bb{T}^m \subseteq \C^m$, $P_1$ and $P_2$ are explicit polynomials with respect to the variables $z_1, \ldots z_m, \overline{z_1}, \ldots, \overline{z_m}$ of $\bb{T}^m$.
 Moreover, the number of terms in $P_1, P_2$ does not grow with~$\lambda$. \end{theorem}

 \begin{proof} This is a reformulation of \textcite[Theorem 9.9]{fegan1991}---see \Cref{appdx:character_formula}. \end{proof}

+These expressions are ratios of polynomials, and can therefore be evaluated and automatically differentiated.
 To find $t$, one employs techniques that depend on the group.
 In many cases, such as $\SU(n)$ or $\SO(2n+1)$, this reduces to finding the eigenvalues of $g$.
-Additionally, for any groups, the polynomials $P_1$ and $P_2$ can often be rewritten as certain determinants of order $\dim T$, or short sums thereof.
+Additionally, for many groups, the polynomials $P_1$ and $P_2$ can often be rewritten as certain determinants of order $\dim T$, or short sums thereof.
 In cases where $P_2 = 0$, the ratio should be understood as a limit when the denominator approaches zero, for instance when $g$ has repeated eigenvalues.
 This is not an issue, since one can show that the denominator is always a divisor of the numerator, so the ratio $\frac{P_1}{P_2}$ is itself a polynomial.
 Further details on these expressions can be found in \Cref{appdx:character_formula}, and explicit expressions for the Lie groups $\SU(n)$ and $\SO(n)$ can be found in \Cref{appdx:particular_character_formulas}.